At a Glance - Commutative Property

 xy = yx

-This move, changing the order in which you perform the summation or multiplication of terms in an expression, is one of the most basic ways we can rearrange an expression to find an equivalent expression.
+This move, changing the order of our terms when we're adding or multiplying, is one of the most basic ways we can rearrange an expression.
 Note that we don't say you can also do this move with subtraction or division.
 That's because you can't.
-Addition and multiplication are a little more go-with-the-flow; subtraction and division are not quite as easy-going and could probably stand to chillax a bit.
+Addition and multiplication are a little more go-with-the-flow; subtraction and division aren't quite as easygoing and could probably stand to chillax a bit.

-Consider the expression - 4y2x + x3.
-We can use the commutative property of addition to write - 4y2x + x3 = x3 - 4y2x.
+Consider the expression -4y2x + x3.
+We can use the commutative property of addition to rewrite the whole thing as x3 – 4y2x.

-We can then use the commutative property of multiplication to write - 4y2x = - 4xy2
+We can also use the commutative property of multiplication to rewrite -4y2x as -4xy2.

-Putting it together, we can rearrange - 4y2x + x3 using commutativity to find that x3 = 4xy2.
-We are left with an expression that doesn't feature any fewer terms than the original, but at least it doesn't start out with a negative sign.
+Putting it together, we can rearrange -4y2x + x3 using commutativity (and yes, we did make that word up) to get x3 – 4xy2.
+We're left with an expression that doesn't feature any fewer terms than the original, but at least it doesn't start out with a negative sign.
 That really chaps our patootie.